jordonsc/bes/README.md

 As such, an absolute minimal external dependency list is mandatory for this project.
 Dependencies that do make it in must be highly trusted and/or only touch non-critical components.

+> See the [Development Log](docs/Development_Log.md) for ongoing discussion on the development and strategy of the framework.

 Documentation Contents
 ----------------------
 * [Contributing](docs/Contributing.md) - Includes code styles & naming conventions.